Car-Thing-Hax-Community/unnamed-superbird-connector/README.md

 run `sudo chgrp bluetooth /var/run/sdp` and make sure you're part of the `bluetooth` group.

 # Credits
-https://github.com/relative/deskthing - Early base for this code
+https://github.com/Merlin04/superbird-webapp - Lots of communication is handled by the webapp.
+The reconstructed code makes it easy to figure out how to handle messages https://github.com/relative/deskthing - Early base for this code